onlexnet/investpulse.net/uservice-algo-1/README.md

 # Purpose

-Service responsible to create buy / sell operations based on supported set of signals.
+Trading service (representing a single client) responsible to create buy / sell operations based on supported set of signals.